cx-olquinjica/Deep-Learning-Personal-Notebooks/README.md

         - Nice time to reconsider GAN + Transformers!
 16) __Hyperparameter Optimization__ [d2l.ai chapter 19](hdoh) :soon:

-    Obs: The study of this topic can come after CNNs or before the CNNs final project, I want to start training large models from scratch, and I pretend to have on my arsenal all the most important trades of the field.
-The earlier I am exposed to them, the better.
 17) __Generative Adversarial Networks__ [d2l.ai chapter 20](hdoh)  :white_check_mark:
     - __This can come after the CNN final project__
     - Small project